-All figures are in Euros unless otherwise noted.
+All figures are in EUR unless otherwise noted.
 Public finance statistics reported on a general government basis unless specified.

-The sources of information used for this rating include Ministry of Economy and Finance (Budget 2021, September 2020), French Stability Programme (April 2021), National Institute of Statistics and Economic Studies (INSEE), Banque de France (Macroeconomic Projections, March 2021 and April 2021; Assessment of risks to the French financial system, December 2020), Agence France Tresor, High Council on Public Finances, Eurostat, International Monetary Fund (World Economic Outlook, April 2021; 2020 Article IV Consultation, January 2021), World Bank, Bank for International Settlements (BIS), OECD, United Nations Development Programme (UNDP), Haver Analytics.
-The Social Progress Imperative (2020 Social Progress Index) and the 2019 Global Competitiveness Report from the World Economic Forum were also used.
+The sources of information used for this rating include Ministry of Economy and Finance (Budget 2023, Stability Programme 2022), National Institute of Statistics and Economic Studies (INSEE), Banque de France (Macroeconomic Projections, September 2022), Agence France Tresor, High Council on Public Finances, Eurostat, European Commission (European Economic Forecast Summer 2022); International Monetary Fund (World Economic Outlook, April 2022; 2021 Article IV Consultation, January 2022), World Bank, Bank for International Settlements (BIS), OECD, the Social Progress Imperative (2021 Social Progress Index), Haver Analytics.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.

 With respect to FCA and ESMA regulations in the United Kingdom and European Union, respectively, this is an unsolicited credit rating.
 This credit rating was not initiated at the request of the issuer.